 - Repeat, repeat, repeat

-- Twice a year clean out the coop, removing your compost but leaving a bit of it so the microbes can integrate into the new fresh bedding.
+- Twice a year (spring and fall) clean out the coop, removing the newly made compost but leaving a one inch layer of litter so the microbes can integrate into the new fresh bedding.

-I like everything about this system and I’m hoping it works out for us this year.
-Our litter is composed of any and all organic matter we could get our grubby little hands on.
+Our litter is composed of any and all organic matter we could get our hands on.

-Leaves were also pilfered from all over the neighborhood from unsuspecting neighbors (how nice of them to bag them up and leave them by the side of the road for us!)
+-We used all of the leaves raked from our yard in Autumn.
+We also took bags of leaves from all over the neighborhood from unsuspecting neighbors (how nice of them to bag them up and leave them by the side of the road for us!)

-Random bales of straw used for Halloween decor and abandoned on the roadside went in too.
-Extra fun= tossing big hunks of straw in the coop and letting your chickens spread it around for you as they scratch through it for seeds.
+-We put in random bales of straw that were used for Halloween decor and abandoned on the roadside.
+It’s even more fun to toss the whole straw bale in the coop and letting your chickens spread it around for you as they scratch through it for seeds.

-Piles and piles of cheap pine shavings from a saw mill entered into the mix when we ran out of freebies
+-We also used piles and piles of cheap pine shavings from a saw mill.

 - Raking leaves is good exercise